boseHere/sRNA_snakemake_workflow/README.md

 $ snakemake --cores # INSERT MAX NUMBER OF CORES HERE
 ```

-If a previous snakemake process was interrupted, you may need to run the following to unlock the directory before running the snakemake
+If a previous snakemake process was interrupted, you may need to run the following to unlock the directory before running the snakemake pipeline again:
-the pipeline again:

 ```shell
 $ snakemake --unlock